fischi20/TS-Utilities/README.md

 # UTSIL

-This library is still in early development and not ready for use.
+This is a small library with various utilities that might come in handy for some specific edge cases or for some library development.
+If you want to use decorators, you need to enable decorators in the TS config.
 It's a just for fun project where I tried to make helper functions etc.
-The guards and the Error helpers are very questionable, as of now, I may revamp them in the future.
+The guards and the Error helpers are very questionable, as of now, I may revamp them in the future or drop them.

 #### Lib parts